zce/velite/docs/guide/with-nextjs.md

 Velite is a framework agnostic library, it can be used in any JavaScript framework or library, including Next.js.

-Here is some recipes for help you better integrate Velite with Next.js.
+Here are some recipes for help you better integrate Velite with Next.js.

 ## 🎊 Start Velite with Next.js Config 🆕